-Byakuren - Youkai Jesus, Youchrist, Gensoukyou Gandhi, Suigintouhou and The Anti-Marisa, because she is a magician and is an opponent who pillages patterns from Shinki, Yukari, Yuyuko and Marisa herself.
+Byakuren - Youkai Jesus, Youchrist, Gensokyo Gandhi, Suigintouhou and The Anti-Marisa, because she is a magician and is an opponent who pillages patterns from Shinki, Yukari, Yuyuko and Marisa herself.

 Nue - U.F.
 Owen, due to her supposed similarities to Flandre and her UFO-themed spell cards.

 Unnamed Giant Catfish - Primeus, in a reference to a M.U.G.E.N joke character of that name made by Ricepigeon, to the point that some people actually think that's its name.
-More recently, people have taken to calling it Namazu, which is just the name of its species.
+People later took to calling it Namazu, which is just the name of its species.
 This is somewhat justified by the fact that it is referred to as "namazu" in the game's files.

-Reisen II, for the moon rabbit introduced in SSiB, to differentiate her from Reisen Udongein Inaba.
+Reisen II or Rei'sen, for the moon rabbit introduced in SSiB, to differentiate her from Reisen Udongein Inaba.

 Several unnamed characters have officially adopted their Fan Nicknames, like Tokiko, Daiyousei and Koakumanote Usually shortened to Dai-chan and Koa, respectively.